tangshuang/tyshemo/docs/model.md

 model.set('isFund', false)
 ```

-The properties of state are not in schema, however they are on model, you can update them.
+The properties of state are not in schema, however they are on model, you can update them and trigger watchers.
 You should not delete them.
 `state()` should must return a pure new object, should not be shared from global.
 The return state object will be used as default state each time new data stored into model (initialize and restore).